QuantEcon/lecture-source-py/source/rst/arma.rst

 Computing the Autocovariance Function
 -----------------------------------------

-As discussed above, for ARMA processes the spectral density has a :ref:`simple representation <arma_spec_den>` that is relatively easy to calculate
+As discussed above, for ARMA processes the spectral density has a :ref:`simple representation <arma_spec_den>` that is relatively easy to calculate.

-Given this fact, the easiest way to obtain the autocovariance function is to recover it from the spectral density via the inverse Fourier transform
+Given this fact, the easiest way to obtain the autocovariance function is to recover it from the spectral density via the inverse Fourier transform.

-Here we use NumPy's Fourier transform package `np.fft`, which wraps a standard Fortran-based package called FFTPACK
+Here we use NumPy's Fourier transform package `np.fft`, which wraps a standard Fortran-based package called FFTPACK.